freeflyclone/sensortest/README.md

     USART1_TX PB6   D5
     USART1_RX PB7   D6

-The above pinout is for the Nucleo-32 L432KC board Cloned with SSH
+The above pinout is for the STM Nucleo-32 L432KC board.